RubixML/ML/docs/extractors/sql-table.md

     This extractor requires the [PDO extension](https://www.php.net/manual/en/book.pdo.php).

 !!! note
     The order in which the rows are iterated over is not guaranteed.
-Use a custom query with `ORDER BY` statement if ordering is important.
+Use a custom query with `ORDER BY` statement if ordering matters.

 **Interfaces:** [Extractor](api.md)